Why Is My Gas Bill So High (QUICK FIX)

 Leaking air

-A lot of times air is leaking around doors, windows, or in the basement.
+Air often leaks around doors, windows, or in the basement.

 The best way to handle it is by using insulating foams or tapes to stop warm air from leaving your home.